StratifyLabs/StratifyBlog/content/device/2013-10-04-An-Easy-to-Use-Digital-Filter.md

     }
 ```

-Second, the EMA is easy to code and requires only a small amount of computing power
+Second, the EMA is easy to code and requires only a small amount of computing power and memory.
-and memory.
 The code implementation of the filter uses the difference equation.
-There
-are two multiply operations and one addition operation for each output--this ignores
-the operations required for rounding fixed point math.
-Only the most recent sample
-must be stored in RAM.
-This is substantially less than using a simple moving average
-filter with N points which requires N multiply and addition operations as well as N
-samples to be stored in RAM.
-The following code implements the EMA filter using 32-bit
+There are two multiply operations and one addition operation for each output--this ignores the operations required for rounding fixed-point math.
+Only the most recent sample must be stored in RAM.
+This is substantially less than using a simple moving average filter with N points which requires N multiply and addition operations as well as N samples to be stored in RAM.
+The following code implements the EMA filter using 32-bit fixed-point math.
-fixed point math.

 ```c++
 #define DSP_EMA_I32_ALPHA(x) ( (uint16_t)(x * 65535) )